rstudio/Strata2016/README.md

     3. Invented 50 years ago

 2. Introduce the flights data set
-    1. The SQL exercise from 2015
+    1. Repeat the dplyr exercise from above on Boston instead of New York.

 Spark intro
 -----------